matze-dd/Tex2txt/README.md

 console or script.
-Furthermore, at least the application script [shell.py](shell.py) from section [Application examples](#application-examples) can be run, if option --server is used, or if Java and the LanguageTool software are locally present.
+Furthermore, at least the application script [shell.py](shell.py) from section [Application examples](#application-examples) can be run, if option '--server lt' is used, or if Java and the LanguageTool software are locally present.
 For example, this could look like
 ```